-The advantages of having a Separation Agreement is that it can be entered into fairly quickly compared to agreements entered into during divorce and dissolution.
-It is therefore more cost effective too.
-It is also a flexible agreement, as it can cover issues which the court does not have the power to order, such as payment of outstanding hire-purchase debts, payment of repairs on the home etc.
+The advantage of a separation agreement is that it can be entered into quickly compared to agreements entered into during a divorce.
+It is a flexible agreement and covers issues that the court does not have the power to order such as payment of outstanding hire-purchase debts, payment of repairs on the home etc.

-The disadvantages of having a Separation Agreement is that either party to the Separation Agreement can always apply, at a later date (for example on divorce or dissolution) for further provision from the court.
-The Separation Agreement is therefore not necessarily a final solution which is why it is mostly used as an interim measure for couples who no longer live together, but who, for some reason, have not yet issued divorce or dissolution proceedings.
-They will wish to have an agreement in place regulating their finances during the interim period, which may or may not need amending on divorce or dissolution.
+The disadvantage of a Separation Agreement is that either party can apply at a later date for further provisions from the court.
+It is therefore not necessarily a final solution which is why it is mostly used as an interim measure for couples who no longer wish to live together, but have for some reason not yet issued divorce proceedings.

 To give a Separation Agreement the best chance to be upheld by a court, the couple must both provide full financial disclosure to each other and must both have independent legal advice.